 In the Fall of 2018, University of Michigan Professor Ryan Szpiech traveled to Spain to uncover and document first-hand the historical events that led to development of the Spanish language.
-With him was UM Director/Cinematographer Rob DeMilner and 360º photographer/assistant cinematographer Tom Bray.
+With him was UM Director/Cinematographer Rob DeMilner, 360º Photographer/Assistant Cinematographer Tom Bray, and Assistant Cinematographer Rachelle Menshikova.
 They joined forces with a Seville-based production company, Intermedia Productions, filming pivotal locations in Madrid, Toledo, El Escorial, and Seville and gaining access to key monuments, palaces, cathedrals, and documents not usually accessible to the public.

 The result is The Birth of Spanish in 3D, a short film (approx. 25 minutes) about the history of the Castilian language, the dialect of Latin that would eventually develop into modern-day Spanish.

 The film documents a journey of discovery that examines the life of one of Spain’s greatest writers and kings, Alfonso X, the Wise (1252–1284).